LucasLUCX/discord-bot/README.md

 how to activate
 -----------------------------------------------------------
+On Windows: $ py -3 example_bot.py

+On other systems: $ python3 example_bot.py

 to activate the bot yourself you need to put your discord bot token down in bot.run